bioinformaticsdotca/MIC_2023/module_3/module3_lab.md

 ### Beta diversity visualization and significance test

+Here we are going to use PERMANOVA from the beta-group-significance function to see if out groups in the Description_3 variable are significantly different or not.
+By default the function performs PERMANOVA method.The PERMANOVA implementation here is one-way.
+To include more than one variable with potential interactions, use `qiime diversity adonis`

 ```
 qiime diversity beta-group-significance --i-distance-matrix diversity/bray_curtis_distance_matrix.qza \
 --m-metadata-file ../Blueberry_metadata_reduced.tsv --m-metadata-column Description_3 \
 --o-visualization beta_group_sig_permanova
 ```

+It is recommended to test for dispersion of groups especially if PERMANOVA shows signifcant difference in groups.

 ```
 qiime diversity beta-group-significance --i-distance-matrix diversity/bray_curtis_distance_matrix.qza \